github/developer.github.com/content/v3/activity/events/types.md

 Key | Type | Description
 ----|------|-------------
 `action`|`string` | The action that was performed.
-Can be one of "opened", "closed", "reopened", "assigned", "unassigned", "labeled", or "unlabeled".
+Can be one of "assigned", "unassigned", "labeled", "unlabeled", "opened", "closed", or "reopened".
 `issue`|`object` | The [issue](/v3/issues) itself.
 `assignee`|`object` | The optional user who was assigned or unassigned from the issue.
 `label`|`object` | The optional label that was added or removed from the issue.